XR2Learn/Enablers-2-4-Training/README.md

 Run a docker image:
 docker compose run --rm <service-name>
 Note: Service names can be found in the “docker-compose.yml” file in the project’s root folder.
-Each modality, i.e., audio, bio-measurements (bm), body movements, are deployed in separated docker containers and their service name follow the structure: pre-processing-<modality>
+Each modality, i.e., audio, bio-measurements (bm), body-tracking, are deployed in separated docker containers and their service name follow the structure: pre-processing-<modality>
 handcrafted-features-generation-<modality>